 So revel in your liberation, instead just sit back with a good book.
 Remember that the bawdy comedy ‘Satyricon’ of Gaius Petronius is read far more often than the worthy and learned letters of Sidonius Apollinaris.
 So abandon the worthy stuff and read literature that lasts!

 May I humbly recommend the much acclaimed book ‘Learning a Hard Trade’ by that celebrated author Jim Webster.
-It’s much acclaimed because I never shut up about it, and if you buy a copy I promise to celebrate
+Available in paperback or as an ebook it’s much acclaimed because I never shut up about it, and if you buy a copy I promise to celebrate